bigbigmdm/IMSProg/README.md

 ![SFDP](img/IMSProg_SFDP_eng.png)

-If the SPI NOR FLASH chip is detected normally but not read (gives the message 'Error reading sector 0'), you can change bit BP4 to zero in the `Chip info` window.
-Then read the chip again.
+IIf the SPI NOR FLASH chip is detected normally, but is not read (gives the message `Error reading sector 0`), then in the `Chip info` window you can change bits `BP4` and `BP3` to zero and press the `Write registers` button.
+Then repeat the chip reading operation.

 ### File operations
 - The ![Save](img/save64.png) or `<Ctrl+S>` button is used to save the computer buffer to a file.